 Project Red Ribbon, known today as Tie One On For Safety, launches in 1986.
 MADD’s longest running public awareness campaign, the public is asked to tie a red ribbon to a visible place on their vehicle as a pledge to never drink and drive and to remind others to do the same.
 MADD distributes more than 300,000 red ribbons between Thanksgiving and New Year’s Eve every year.

-The earliest known usage of “designated driver” is in 1986.
-MADD since led the charge to popularize the phrase, making it a household term.
+MADD's earliest known usage of "designated driver" is in 1986.
+MADD has since led the charge to popularize the phrase, making it a household term.
 Today MADD urges the public to plan ahead and designate a non-drinking driver if their plans include alcohol.

 In the mid-80s an important term begins to emerge in MADD’s vernacular, the word “crash.”
 MADD does not use the word “accident” when referring to drunk or drugged driving, because it’s a choice, a violent crime and 100% preventable.
 By 1997, the Department of Transportation announces it will remove the term “accident” in all of its communication and asks the public to remove it from its vocabulary.